MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Read aloud

 Microsoft Edge offers Read aloud, which reads the content of a webpage to the user.
-To start Read aloud, hover anywhere on the page and open the contextual menu (right-click) or open **Settings and more (...)** and select **Read aloud**.
+To start Read aloud, right-click the webpage or open **Settings and more (...)** and select **Read aloud**.
 Read aloud offers multiple voices to read the webpage content.
 If you are using voices that are [installed on Windows 10 and later](https://support.office.com/article/4c83a8d8-7486-42f7-8e46-2b0fdf753130) under the **Time & Language** section of Windows Settings and want to clear the local cache for any voices you previously used, go to `edge://settings/clearBrowserData`.

 When you start Read aloud, Microsoft Edge uses the [Web Speech API](https://wicg.github.io/speech-api).
 Depending on the voice you select, the contents of the page are converted from text to speech using either a platform-supplied, client-side library (for example, one specific to your operating system) or a server-side library powered by Azure Cognitive Services.